Dan Campbell

-Daniel Allen Campbell (born April 13, 1976), nicknamed "Motor City Dan Campbell", or "MCDC" for short, is an American football coach and a former tight end who is the head coach for the Detroit Lions of the National Football League (NFL).
-He previously served as the assistant head coach and tight ends coach for the New Orleans Saints from 2016 to 2020 and also served as an assistant coach for the Miami Dolphins from 2010 to 2015, most recently as the interim head coach and tight ends coach.

-Campbell played college football for Texas A&M. He was drafted by the New York Giants in the third round of the 1999 NFL Draft, and subsequently played in the NFL for the Dallas Cowboys, the Detroit Lions and the New Orleans Saints.
-As a player, Campbell played in the Super Bowl with the Giants in 2000.
+Daniel Allen Campbell (born April 13, 1976) is an American professional football coach and former tight end who is the head coach for the Detroit Lions of the National Football League (NFL).
+He previously played in the NFL for 11 seasons.
+Campbell played college football for the Texas A&M Aggies and was selected by the New York Giants in the third round of the 1999 NFL draft.
+He was also a member of the Dallas Cowboys, New Orleans Saints, and Detroit Lions.
+He is known for his aggressive style of play-calling.

+After retiring as a player, Campbell pursued a coaching career and held his first head coaching position as the interim head coach of the Miami Dolphins in 2015.
+He was named the head coach of the Lions in 2021.
+In 2023, Campbell led the Lions to their first division title since 1993, their first playoff win since 1991, and their second ever NFC Championship Game appearance.
+The following year, under Campbell, the Lions clinched the No. 1 seed in the NFC for the first time in their history.

-Early years
+Early life

-Campbell was born in Clifton, Texas and attended Glen Rose High School, where he was a tailback and tight end.
+Campbell was born in Meridian, Texas, and attended Glen Rose High School, where he was a tailback and tight end.

-Playing career

-College
+College career

 Campbell accepted a football scholarship from Texas A&M University.
-In his last 2 seasons, he shared the tight end position with Derrick Spiller.
-As a junior, he posted 12 receptions for 143 yards (11.9-yard average) and 2 touchdowns.
+In his last two seasons, he shared the tight end position with Derrick Spiller.
+As a junior, he posted 12 receptions for 143 yards (11.9-yard average) and two touchdowns.

-As a senior, he started 2 games at the "B" slot, flanker, one game at split end and 2 contests at flanker.
 He recorded 7 receptions for 68 yards, one touchdown and 3 special teams tackles.

-National Football League
+Professional career

 New York Giants

-Campbell was selected by the New York Giants in the third round (79th overall) of the 1999 NFL Draft.
-In 2000, he started 4 games and was a part of the team that appeared in Super Bowl XXXV.
+Campbell was selected by the New York Giants in the third round (79th overall) of the 1999 NFL draft.
+In 2000, he started four games and was a part of the team that appeared in Super Bowl XXXV.
 In 2001, he became the team's regular starting tight end after passing Howard Cross on the depth chart and was mainly used as a blocking tight end.

-In 2002, his blocking helped Kerry Collins throw for a club record 4,073 yards and Tiki Barber rush for the second best total in franchise history 1,387 yards.